Skip to main content

 • Use Counts to interpret discrete/digital data.
 For example, you might count the number of times a button is pressed.

 6. States With Intervals: Turn on ‘With Intervals’ to display the total time or percentage of time that a tag is in each selected state.
-This can help you answers questions like, ‘How many hours does the drill press stand idle each day?’
+This can help you answer questions like, ‘How many hours does the drill press stand idle each day?’

-7. States With Transitions: Turn on ‘With Transitions’ to display the number of times that a tag enters and exits each selected state.
+7. States With Transitions: Turn on ‘With Transitions’ to display the number of times that a tag enters each selected state.
 This can help you answer questions like, ‘How many times does the drill press activate each day?’

 In This Article